Nabilphysics/rc/README.md

-# RC Remote Receiver Interfacing with Arduino
+# RC Remote Receiver Interfacing with Arduino and Drive a Robo Car
 Sample code : Model Plance RC receiver interfacing with Arduino